dvreeze/tqa2/docs/demo.rst

 Extension taxonomies
 ====================

-How does this "at most one level of URI indirection" constraint support extension taxonomies?
+How does this "at most one level of URL indirection" constraint support extension taxonomies?
 Suppose in the locator-free model we have entrypoint file A for a DTS in a published taxonomy, and we have ad-hoc extension taxonomy entrypoint file B, which would like to import A.

-The latter import is still possible, but without the use of a schemaLocation attribute, or else we would violate the "one level of URI indirection" constraint.
-Locator-free taxonomy validation software would check that the xs:import (without schemaLocation) is honored, so effectively we still have entrypoint file B pulling in entrypoint file A.
+The latter import is still possible, but without the use of a schemaLocation attribute, or else we would violate the "one level of URL indirection" constraint.
+Locator-free taxonomy validation software would check that the xs:import (without schemaLocation) is honored when reasoning about the combined taxonomy, so effectively we still have entrypoint file B "pulling in" entrypoint file A.

-TODO Rethink this part, because it seems we are abusing xs:import a bit (for importing A).
-Maybe a custom XML element should be introduced.
+This makes sense if we think of entrypoint A as the target namespace of that schema document, instead of the URL.
+It's still the same document, but referred to in a different way.
+Schema document B does not need to refer to the URL of schema A, as long as the namespace in the xs:import is the target namespace of "some" schema, and that schema happens to be schema A.
+The entrypoint would then be the set of documents B and A, and the "one level of URL indirection" requirement would be met.

 The locator-free model does have its constraints, to make this all work.
 For example, it is expected that all schemas have a targetNamespace, and that xs:include does not occur, and that all schemas have a unique targetNamespace.
+More on that follows below.

 Typical scenarios for entrypoints in the locator-free model are: